 We took the kids to go see the Vatican and the Vatican Museum.
-Vatican as you probably know is the walled city inside Rome where the Pope lives.
-They were ok in the Papal Enclaves and the Sistine Chapel but D got bored after a few hours in Museum and didn’t want to go inside St. Peter’s Basilica, I had seen it on a previous trip..
-So me and D hung out outside people watching and architecture gazing, while Daddy and daughter went inside.
-Some time when you travel with little ones you have to be flexible with the schedule allowing for naps, downtime and playtime.
+The Vatican as you probably know is the walled city inside Rome where the Pope lives.
+They were ok in the Papal Enclaves and the Sistine Chapel but D got bored after a few hours in Museum and didn’t want to go inside St. Peter’s Basilica, I had seen it on a previous trip.
+So I and D hung out outside people watching and architecture gazing, while Daddy and daughter went inside.
+Sometime when you travel with little ones you have to be flexible with the schedule allowing for naps, downtime and playtime.

-Disclaimer – This was a few years ago, days when a camera was allowed inside.
+Disclaimer – This was a few years ago, days when a camera was allowed inside the Sistine chapel.

 Adorning the rooftop of the colonnades are 140 statues of various saints consisting of former popes, martyrs, evangelists and other Christian figures.
 The statues were created by Bernini and his students over a span of some 40 years.